 With the other hand place your fingers just above the bridge of the nose.
 This powerful point is near the start of the bladder meridian, it is the centre of the 6th Chakra and also our neurological processing point.

-Take 3 conscious breaths while your fingers are connecting these points.
+Take three conscious breaths while your fingers are connecting these points.

-Place a three fingered notch in the hollow of your throat (the point on the midline where the edges of the collarbone stop).
+Place a three fingered notch in the hollow at the base of your throat.
 This is a deep point of integration and relaxation.

-Take 3 conscious breaths as you connect these second set of points.
+Take three conscious breaths as you connect this second set of points.